 - A solar tower in Aruba coupled with a desalination plant

-- Sustainable Lanzhou China
+- Sustainable city of Lanzhou China

 - Biomass power and heat for Bielsko-Biała Poland

 - A geothermal power plant for the island of Ambon Indonesia

 - Sustainable heat and power for the futuristic city the Line in Saudi Arabia

 - Bio based heat and power production for the city of Hengelo (NL)

 During the project the students should be capable to work in a group on a complicated project, make a plan of action, divide tasks and communicate the results among each other.
 The synergy and unity in the final report and presentation should reflect that the group has succeeded in doing so.

 Attendance at all academic skills sessions or satisfactory completion of compensatory assignment(s) is a requirement for receiving the final grade of the project.